Stigmella microtheriella

-Stigmella microtheriella is a moth of the family Nepticulidae, found in Asia, Europe and New Zealand.
+Stigmella microtheriella, the Hazel leaf miner moth, is a moth of the family Nepticulidae.
+It is found in Asia, Europe and New Zealand.
 The larvae mine the leaves of hazel (Corylus species) and hornbeams (Carpinus species).
 It was described by the English entomologist, Henry Tibbats Stainton in 1854 from a type specimen found in England.

+Taxonomy

+This species was first described by Henry T. Stainton in 1854 and originally named Nepticular microtheriella.
+It was subsequently placed in the genus Stigmella.
+The female type specimen is held at the Natural History Museum, London.